 To ensure a realistic evaluation of the model's predictive performance and to avoid data leakage, we used data from 2000 to 2020 as the training set and data from 2021 to 2022 as the test set.
 Additionally, we applied 10-fold cross-validation to evaluate the model's generalization ability.
-The BART model initially trained with default hyperparameters achieved a pseudo-R² of 0.989 and an RMSE of 0.1 on the training set.
+The BART model initially trained with default hyperparameters achieved a pseudo-R² of 0.989 and an RMSE of 0.1 in the training set.
 The 10-fold cross-validation yielded a pseudo-R² of 0.9586 and an RMSE of 0.1886.
-On the test set, the model achieved a pseudo-R² of 0.8493 and an RMSE of 0.2826.
-These results indicate that even with default settings, BART demonstrates strong fitting ability and successfully captures most of the underlying data patterns.
+In the test set, the model achieved a pseudo-R² of 0.8493 and an RMSE of 0.2826.
+These results indicate that even with default settings, BART achieves a good fit strong fitting ability and successfully captures most of the underlying data patterns.

-However, the model's predictive performance on unseen data was relatively weaker, and the residuals failed the normality test (p-value=0.00091<0.05), indicating potential model misspecification or non-Gaussian error distribution.
+However, the model's predictive performance on unseen data was relatively weaker, and the residuals failed the normality test (p-value=0.00091 $<$ 0.05), indicating potential model misspecification or non-Gaussian error distribution.
 To address this, we used the built-in grid search function in the \texttt{bartMachine} package to tune the model's hyperparameters.
 The tuned model showed improved performance on the training set, with a pseudo-R² of 0.9955 and an RMSE of 0.06.
 Importantly, the cross-validated pseudo-R² remained stable at 0.9608, suggesting stable performance without signs of overfitting.
 Most notably, the pseudo-R² on the test set increased from 0.8493 to 0.8548, confirming that hyperparameter tuning enhanced the model's predictive accuracy on new data.
 Moreover, the residuals from the tuned model passed the normality test (p-value = 0.269 $>$ 0.05), indicating a better fit to the data.

-In summary, the tuned BART model demonstrates both high predictive power and robust generalization.
+In summary, the tuned BART model seems to achieve both high predictive power and robust generalization.
 Therefore, all subsequent analyses on the relationships between green finance, climate risk, and carbon emission intensity are based on the tuned model.